AndoKarim/NextCloudPi/README.md

-# How to install NextCloud on Raspberry Pi
+# How to install NextCloud in Raspberry Pi

 1. Install Raspbian
 2. Put **ssh** empty file at root